Consensys/quorum/docs/Privacy/Privacy-Enhancements/Overview.md

 10. Node A & Node B being party to the contract will `/receive` decrypted payload, ACOTH (for `PSV` also merkle root) from respective Tessera Nodes.

-11. Both Nodes execute the transaction and compare the ACOTH (and execution has for `PSV`) and update the transaction receipt accordingly to mark transaction execution completion..
+11. Both Nodes execute the transaction and compare the ACOTH (and execution hash for `PSV`) and update the transaction receipt accordingly to mark transaction execution completion..

 **Note : If the EVM simulation impact more than one contract, all contracts should have the same `PrivacyFlag`, else transaction is rejected.
 All contracts ACOTH is included in the transmission and the Tessera node will create individual secure hash for each ACOTH.**